“Take the blue pill. HTC's Vive weaves a VR fantasy you’ll never want to leave.”

-The Oculus Rift VR headset was first, but it was largely designed for seated or stationary use, which means it’s at its best only in certain specific genres, such as cockpit games.
-The HTC Vive, it’s primary competitor, is meant to be used in a room, while standing or walking (though it can also be used sitting).
-Upon its release, it’s a design decision that instantly makes it feel more immersive, creating a Star Trek holodeck-like space in your room to virtually walk around in.
+The Oculus Rift VR headset came first, but it was largely designed for seated or stationary use.
+That means it’s at its best only in certain specific genres, such as cockpit games.
+The HTC Vive, its primary competitor, is meant to be used in a room while standing or walking (though it can also be used sitting).
+Upon the Vive’s release, that was a design decision that instantly made it feel more immersive, creating a Star Trek holodeck-like space in your room to virtually walk around in.

 The Vive looks like a device pulled straight out of the future.
-The infrared tracking dots that appear across the face of the headset are indented from the rounded shape of the headset, creating a distinct, and more aggressive, look from the Oculus Rift and other VR headsets, which are more elegant and streamlined.
+The infrared tracking dots that appear across the face of the headset are indented from the rounded shape of the headset, creating a distinct look and one that’s more aggressive than the Oculus Rift and other VR headsets, which are more elegant and streamlined.
 Personally, we find the Vive attractive, at least in the sense that it looks as futuristic as virtual reality feels.

 It helps that every piece of the kit, from the trackers, to the controllers, to the cables and the link box, is built from sturdy, thick plastic.
 It does mean the headset itself is pretty heavy, but as we’ll see, balancing weight properly is more important than shedding pounds.